dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 -->

-Find out whether a `String` value is empty by checking its Boolean `isEmpty` property:
+Find out whether a `String` value is empty by checking its Boolean `isEmpty` property.

 ```swift
 if emptyString.isEmpty {